 Superficial Dry Needling

-Superficial Dry Needling utilises fine sterilised acupuncture needles to effectively treat myofascial trigger points within muscle fibres .
+Superficial Dry Needling utilises fine sterilised acupuncture needles to effectively treat myofascial trigger points within muscle fibres11 .
 A myofascial trigger point is simply a bundle of muscular knots stimulated into a constant contracted state therefore producing your pain.
 You can often feel these knots within your muscles in the region of pain you are experiencing.
 You may feel a light prick sensation as the needle is inserted into the muscular knot, throughout the treatment you may also feel a tingling sensation in the region being treated.
-Overall health benefits of this technique include pain relief in acute presentations, reducing inflammation and therefore pain, relaxation and improvement of sleep patterns.
+While more research is required to prove the benefits of superficial dry needling, some studies out there do suggest that the overall health benefits of this technique include pain relief in acute presentations, reducing inflammation and therefore pain, relaxation and improvement of sleep patterns.